Linda P.B. Katehi is UC Davis’ sixth chancellor and first woman to hold the post.

 Previously, Chancellor Katehi served as provost and vice chancellor for academic affairs at the University of Illinois at Urbana-Champaign; the John A. Edwardson Dean of Engineering and professor of electrical and computer engineering at Purdue University; and associate dean for academic affairs and graduate education in the College of Engineering and professor of electrical engineering and computer science at the University of Michigan.

 Since her early years as a faculty member, Chancellor Katehi has focused on expanding research opportunities for undergraduates and improving the education and professional experience of graduate students, with an emphasis on underrepresented groups.
 She has mentored more than 70 postdoctoral fellows, doctoral and master’s students in electrical and computer engineering.
-Twenty-two of the 44 doctoral students who graduated under her supervision have become faculty members in research universities in the United States and abroad.
+Twenty-three of the 44 doctoral students who graduated under her supervision have become faculty members in research universities in the United States and abroad.

 She earned her bachelor’s degree in electrical engineering from the National Technical University of Athens, Greece, in 1977, and her master’s and doctoral degrees in electrical engineering from UCLA in 1981 and 1984, respectively.